Skip to content

 The configuration file is located at /etc/dataflux-func-sidecar.

-Since the usage mode of Sidecar is essentially sending arbitrary executable code to the host machine, it is dangerous.
+Since the usage pattern of Sidecar essentially involves sending arbitrary executable code to the host machine, it is inherently dangerous.

-1. Sidecar service runs as the dffs user (i.e., the abbreviation of DataFlux Func Sidecar)
+1. The Sidecar service runs under the dffs user (i.e., DataFlux Func Sidecar initials).

-2. Sidecar must be configured with a SecretKey to normally execute shell commands
+2. Sidecar must have a SecretKey configured to normally call and execute Shell commands.

-3. SidecarHelper.shell(...) internally implements HmacSha1 signature to prevent tampering and replay attacks
+3. SidecarHelper.shell(...) internally implements HmacSha1 signing to prevent tampering and replay attacks.

-Since Sidecar service runs as the dffs user, it cannot execute commands that require root privileges or operate files of other users.
-If needed, you can add the dffs user to a user group or modify file-related permissions.
+Since the Sidecar service runs as the dffs user, it cannot execute commands requiring root privileges or operate on files belonging to other users.
+If needed, you can add the dffs user to user groups or modify relevant file permissions.